 3. In theory online gambling in the USA has been legal since 2011 when the authorities reversed their former stance on the Wire Act (1961 but each state is free to regulate or prohibit the practice within its own borders and online gambling remains illegal in most states with the exception of Delaware and New Jersey and the overseas territory; the US Virgin Islands.
 All of which passed bills expressly legalizing various forms of online gambling.

 Due to the complexities of US law, and the very real threat of prosecution by the authorities, many casino operators currently shy away from the USA or have pulled out of the market in recent years.
-Casinos powered by the likes of Microgaming, Playtech, Net Entertainment and many other big name developers familiar to players outside the USA are not available to US players, however, USA Players can enjoy Realtime Gaming powered slots, Rival powered games, Pragmatic Play slots and many more so there's still a big variety of games to choose from.
+Casinos powered by the likes of Microgaming, Playtech, Net Entertainment and many other big name software providers familiar to players outside the USA are not available to US players, however, USA Players can enjoy Realtime Gaming powered slots, Rival powered games, Pragmatic Play slots and many more so there's still a big variety of games to choose from.

 U.S.A based slots players can check out our current list of approved U.S. friendly casinos.